mooyaho-webrtc/mooyaho/docs/docs/getting-started.md

 ### Setup Server

 This framework is built with JavaScript only.
 You just need Node.js (>v14) to run the server.
+Additionally, you need Redis to run the server.
+Mooyaho server connects to redis server at localhost by default.
+You can change the Redis server address from `.env` file of root directory of the mooyaho server server.
+To check detailed information about the environment variables, read [Server Settings](./server-settings.md).

 Following command will create Mooyaho Server in my-server directory.